Truth

 As a renowned producer and close associate of Dan Rather, Mary Mapes believes she’s broken the biggest story of the 2004 election: revelations of a sitting U.S. President’s military service.
 But when allegations come pouring in, sources change their stories, document authenticity is questioned, and the casualties begin to mount.

-The film underperformed commercially against its modest budget of $9.6M, earning $5.4M globally (-44% loss).
-While initial box office returns were modest, the film has gained appreciation for its distinctive approach within the drama genre.
+The film underperformed commercially against its tight budget of $9.6M, earning $5.4M globally (-44% loss).
+While initial box office returns were modest, the film has gained appreciation for its fresh perspective within the drama genre.

 Plot Structure